blazium-engine/blazium-docs/tutorials/assets_pipeline/escn_exporter/material.rst

 --------------------------------

-The exporter has a primitive support for converting Cycles/EEVEE material node tree to Godot Shader Material.
+The exporter has a primitive support for converting Cycles/EEVEE material node tree to Blazium Shader Material.
 Note that some of the Shader Node are not supported yet due to difficulties in implementation, which are:

 - all the ``noisy textures``